2DegreesInvesting/tilt.eu.taxonomy/README.md

 ## Keywords search to validate match between Ecoinvent activities and EU Taxonomy activities

-As there is one-to-many matching between taxonomy activities and Ecoinvent activities, there is high chance that we might get bad matches between activities.
+As there is a one-to-many relationship between taxonomy activities and Ecoinvent activities, there is a high chance that we might get bad matches between activities.
 Hence, `taxonomy_keywords` will be used to check whether ecoinvent activities are a closer match to the matched taxonomy activities or not.
-Each keyword is separated by a semicolon (;) and anything in between consecutive semicolons (including spaces) will be matched with ecoinvent activity.
-If a single taxonomy keyword is present in the `ecoinvent_activity_name` column then it is stated with “TRUE” in the `keyword_is_present` column.
-Similarly, “FALSE” is stated if the keyword is not present.
+Each keyword is separated by a semicolon (;), and any value between consecutive semicolons will be matched with ecoinvent activity.
+If a single taxonomy keyword is present in the `ecoinvent_activity_name` column, the presence is stated with “TRUE” in the `keyword_is_present` column.
+And “FALSE” is stated if the keyword is not present.

 ``` r
 eco_activities_after_keywords_search <- eco_activities_after_keywords_search(ecoinvent_activities_eu_tax_activities)